awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

    AWS IoT creates an AWS IoT Greengrass group with default security policies and configuration files for you to load onto your device\.

-1. <a name="gg-core-download"></a>On the confirmation page, download your core's security resources and the AWS IoT Greengrass core software:
+1. <a name="gg-core-download"></a>Now, download your core's security resources and the AWS IoT Greengrass core software:
-**Note**
-You can alternatively download the core software from the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab) downloads\.

-   1. Under **Download and store your Core's security resources**, choose **Download these resources as a tar\.gz** to download the required security resources for your AWS IoT Greengrass core\.
+   1. On the confirmation page, under **Download and store your Core's security resources**, choose **Download these resources as a tar\.gz** to download the required security resources for your AWS IoT Greengrass core\.
 ![\[The Connect your Core device page with Download these resources as a tar.gz highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-009.png)

-   1. Under **Software configurations**, choose the CPU architecture and distribution \(and operating system, if necessary\) that best describes your core device\.
+   1. Download the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab) installation package\.
+Choose the CPU architecture and distribution \(and operating system, if necessary\) that best describes your core device\.
 For example:
       + For Raspberry Pi, download the ARMv7l for Raspbian package\.
       + For an Amazon EC2 instance, download the x86\_64 for Linux package\.
       + For NVIDIA Jetson TX2, download the ARMv8 \(AArch64\) for Ubuntu package\.
       + For Intel Atom, download the x86\_64 for Linux package\.
-![\[The Connect your Core device page with Download highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-009.1.png)
 **Important**
 Download both the security resources and core software before you choose **Finish**\.